 Residential zoning also applies to home-based businesses.
-A home-based business is a small business within the business owner's home.
-Local ordinances and federal laws from the US Small Business Administration regulate the types of home-based businesses that can operate in the owner's home.
+A home-based business is a small business within the business owner's house.
+Local ordinances and federal laws from the US Small Business Administration regulate the types of home-based businesses that can operate within the owner's residence.

-Commercial zoning outlines properties compatible for business use.
+Commercial zoning outlines properties that are compatible with business use.
 Commercial zoning has different zone categories based on the business type and the expected number of customers.
 Some commercial zoning is ideal for coffee shops and dentist's offices while another zoning is ideal for shopping centers and hotels.

 Industrial zoning accommodates manufacturing plants and warehouses that have noise concerns or hazardous materials stored onsite.
 This zoning helps businesses thrive while protecting residents from their harmful environmental impacts

 Follow these simple steps on how to check zoning laws before you build your dream home or plan your new commercial enterprise:

 Take your target property's address or location to the county assessor's office and get an assessor's parcel number (APN.)
 APNs are unique to the property and will help you figure out if you are within city or county boundaries.
 Cities and counties have their own individual ordinances, so you need to know which laws will apply to you.

 2. Check Zoning Maps

 Once you know whether you are in city or county boundaries, you need to review a zoning map that will identify the zoning for your target property.
 Some jurisdictions post zoning maps online for easy access.
 For example, the city of Philadelphia has an interactive map on the official government website residents can use to explore the local zoning.
 You can search for similar information by entering "zoning map" along with the name of your city or county into a search engine.